Benin: Geography

 Annual rainfall in the coastal area averages 1300 mm or about 51 inches.
 Benin has two rainy and two dry seasons per year.
-The principal rainy season is from April to late July, with a shorter less intense rainy period from September to November.
+The principal rainy season is from April to late July, with a shorter, less intense rainy period from September to November.
 The main dry season is from December to April, with a cooler dry season from July to September.
 Temperatures and humidity are higher along the tropical coast.
 In Cotonou, the average maximum temperature is 31 °C; the minimum is 24 °C.

 Variations in temperature increase when moving north through savanna and plateau toward the Sahel.
-A dry wind from the Sahara called the Harmattan blows from December to March, when the grass dries up, other vegetation turns reddish brown, and a veil of fine dust hangs over the country, causing the skies to be "overcast".
+A dry wind from the Sahara called the harmattan blows from December to March, when the grass dries up, other vegetation turns reddish-brown, and a veil of fine dust hangs over the country, causing the skies to be overcast.
 It is also the season when farmers burn brush in the fields.

-In Benin forest cover is around 28% of the total land area, equivalent to 3,135,150 hectares (ha) of forest in 2020, down from 4,835,150 hectares (ha) in 1990.
-In 2020, naturally regenerating forests covered 3,112,150 hectares (ha), and planted forests covered 23,000 hectares (ha).
+In Benin forest cover is around 28% of the total land area, equivalent to 3,135,150 ha of forest in 2020, down from 4,835,150 ha in 1990.
+In 2020, naturally regenerating forests covered 3,112,150 ha, and planted forests covered 23,000 ha.